-When I asked this consumate gardener how she learned her trade she replied with three words-“old gardening books.”
+When I asked this consummate gardener how she learned her trade she replied with three words-“old gardening books.”
 I felt an immediate sense of kinship, as I have my own burgeoning collection of aged volumes.
-Often full of great writing, they inform me and make me feel connected with the great continuum of gardeners, while reminding me that there is very little new under the sun.
+Often full of great writing, they inform me and make me feel connected with the great continuum of gardeners while reminding me that there is very little new under the sun.

 Clearly the book’s owner was no rank amateur.
 She was probably a local garden designer, or at least a thoroughly seasoned club member with enough expertise to teach others something about design.

 In Flowers In Britain, Brimble categorizes common British plants by family, dividing the members of those families into three groups: ornamentals, wild plants, and those with economic importance as sources of food, medicine or fiber.
 Members of each plant family are portrayed on beautiful color plates and in detailed line drawings.
 Brimble brought a lot of erudition into the service of botany and horticulture, but he also contributed an ecological perspective that was ahead of its time.
 Modern environmentalists can agree wholeheartedly with lines he borrowed from poet John Drinkwater’s “Olton Pools: To The Defilers”: